Everipedia: Content and users

-Everipedia adapted social media elements such as letting celebrities communicate with fans, and allows users to create pages on any topic as long as the content is cited and neutral.
+Everipedia adapted social media elements such as letting celebrities communicate with fans, and allowing users to create pages on any topic as long as the content is cited and neutral.

 In March 2016, Everipedia had 200,000 published pages.
 As of October 2017, the majority of pages on Everipedia were copies of Wikipedia articles.
 In 2022, cryptocurrency critic and Wikipedia editor Molly White said that Everipedia "is largely still a graveyard of content they've just scraped off Wikipedia, articles that people have written about themselves, and, increasingly, crypto spam."
 Everipedia reportedly utilized a live Internet bot to monitor Wikipedia for changes, synchronizing such changes but giving preference to local edits on Everipedia.

-Everipedia allows for a larger range of articles than Wikipedia, as the English Wikipedia's notability guidelines are stricter than Everipedia's.
-Everipedia does not allow censorship on any topic for sourced articles.
+Everipedia allowed for a larger range of articles than Wikipedia, as the English Wikipedia's notability guidelines are stricter than Everipedia's.
+Everipedia did not allow censorship on any topic for sourced articles.

 There are communities in Brazil, China, Germany, and India.
-The company said in 2017 that Everipedia has 17,000 registered editors and 2,000 active editors as well as 3 million monthly users.
+The company said in 2017 that Everipedia had 17,000 registered editors and 2,000 active editors as well as 3 million monthly users.
 In 2019, Kazemian said there were 7,000 active editors.

-Several dozen vandals have been banned from Everipedia.
-In a 2017 interview with Boing Boing, Kazemian claimed that the Everipedia community normally identifies a vandal in five minutes.
-The company has a group of editors who review the activity on the site and delete content that they consider suspicious.
+Several dozen vandals were banned from Everipedia.
+In a 2017 interview with Boing Boing, Kazemian claimed that the Everipedia community normally identified a vandal within five minutes.
+The company had a group of editors who reviewed activity on the site and deleted content that they considered suspicious.

-The site frequently focuses on trending topics, with the few articles created by users of the site mostly being about sensational topics such as YouTubers, memes, activists, white supremacists, and police shooting victims.

-The site has been criticized for initially presenting false information in wiki pages on breaking news topics.
-The incidents were identifying the wrong people in the 2017 Las Vegas shooting and the United Express Flight 3411 incident.
+The site frequently focused on trending topics, with the few articles created by users of the site mostly being about sensational topics such as YouTubers, memes, activists, white supremacists, and police shooting victims.
+The site was criticized for initially presenting false information in wiki pages on breaking news topics.
+The incidents included identifying innocent people as perpetrators of the 2017 Las Vegas shooting and the United Express Flight 3411 incident.
 Jeff John Roberts of The Outline raised concerns about the privacy ramifications of Everipedia, which developed many of its articles by gathering content from social media, creating publicly visible entries on non-notable individuals.
-Roberts also noted that trolls have used Everipedia to promote conspiracy theories and defamatory comments.
+Roberts also noted that trolls used Everipedia to promote conspiracy theories and defamatory comments.

 Everipedia previously offered a service for a monthly fee that allows for users and businesses to create tailored Everipedia entries that get "full-time monitoring for updates and preventing vandalism".